Mixed Integer Linear Program model for optimized scheduling of a vanadium redox flow battery with variable efficiencies, capacity fade, and electrolyte maintenance: Introduction

 \section{Introduction}

-United Nations' Intergovernmental Panel on Climate Change \cite{IPCC2018} explained that the world will have to progressively reduce its carbon dioxide emissions, to limit the global temperature increase to 1.5$^\circ$ C. For this reason, the European Union aims to be climate-neutral - having an economy with net-zero greenhouse gas emissions - by 2050, as expressed in the European Green Deal \cite{GreenDeal}, and as certified by the EU’s commitment to global climate action under the Paris Agreement \cite{ParisAgreement}.
+United Nations' Intergovernmental Panel on Climate Change \cite{IPCC2018} explained that the world would have to progressively reduce its carbon dioxide emissions, to limit the global temperature increase to 1.5$^\circ$ C. For this reason, the European Union aims to be climate-neutral - having an economy with net-zero greenhouse gas emissions - by 2050, as expressed in the European Green Deal \cite{GreenDeal} and as certified by the EU’s commitment to global climate action under the Paris Agreement \cite{ParisAgreement}.
 To achieve these objectives, it is fundamental to increase the share of energy coming from renewable sources \cite{EU_dir_2018}, and especially for the electricity sector, the rapid expansion of renewable sources integration calls for a more flexible energy system \cite{REN21_2021}.
-Therefore, the storage of electrical energy is a prominent solution to address several technical and economic challenges of renewable sources integration and achieve grid reliability and stability \cite{IRENA_stor}.
+The storage of electrical energy is a prominent solution to address several technical and economic challenges of renewable sources integration and achieve grid reliability and stability \cite{IRENA_stor}.

+Redox Flow Batteries (RFBs), a versatile and durable type of electrochemical storage, are emerging as a promising technology for stationary applications and renewable energy support because they offer valuable operational advantages, such as working at ambient temperatures, having a long cyclic life, and having independently sizable power and capacity \cite{IRENA_cost}.
+This technology could offer competitive cost ranges if used for cases requiring long storage times \cite{Diez2020}.